 Veteran Status Code:

-Effective January 1, 2013 if you are able to present certain United States Military Veteran documentation (original or certified copy issued by the appropriate department/agency) certifying your veteran status you may apply to add a “W” restriction code indicating that you are a U.S. Veteran onto your Maryland driver’s license or identification card (ID card).
-You can add this “W” restriction code when you are processed for a license or ID card Renewal, Correction or New product.
+If you are able to present certain United States Military veteran documentation (original or certified copy issued by the appropriate department/agency) certifying your veteran status, or a blue card, the identification card for retired uniformed service members (DD form 2), you may apply to add a “W” restriction code indicating that you are a U.S. veteran on your Maryland driver’s license or identification card.
+You can add the “W” restriction code when you are processed for a license or ID card renewal, or correction.

-- In choosing to add this code to the driver’s license or ID card, you consent to being contacted by the appropriate Executive Branch agencies regarding your eligibility for State or Federal Veteran’s benefits.
+- In choosing to add the code to the driver’s license or ID card, you consent to being contacted by the appropriate executive branch agencies regarding your eligibility for Maryland State or U.S. federal veteran’s benefits.